-The church has an active youth ministry which began in 1920 with the formation of the Methodist Epworth League.
+The church has had an active youth ministry which began in 1920 with the formation of the Methodist Epworth League.
 The Epworth League was the forerunner to the United Methodist Youth Fellowship or UMYF.
-Throughout the many years the youth of the church have had many fund raisers, ski trips, and beach trips along with Bible studies and fellowship times together.
+Throughout the many years, the youth of the church have had many fundraisers, ski trips, and beach trips along with Bible studies and fellowship times together.
 In fact, the Epworth League raised the funds for the first piano the church bought.
-The UMYF today, under the leadership of Adam Tankersley, continues this strong commitment to God that began many decades ago.

-In July 2008, we welcomed our new pastor, Roger Vest, with his wife Bonnie and children Mary Frances and Grady.
+In July 2008, we welcomed Roger Vest, with his wife Bonnie and children Mary Frances and Grady.
 We added many new ministries and our church continued to grow as a vital part of God's Kingdom and the community of Chatsworth and Murray County.
-Some of these ministries include: Saturday Sacks for Kids, building homes for Habitats for Humanity, establishing a clothes closet for children, and many others.
+Some of these ministries include Saturday Sacks for Kids, building homes for Habitats for Humanity, establishing a clothes closet for children, and many others.